 After I’d been there about twenty minutes, he said on his hidden mike: “Homeland Security dictates that anyone who causes a problem or ruckus in the Social Security office will face a penalty and it will be enforced.”

 People looked at one another, somewhat baffled.
 Then about fifteen minutes later he got on again.
-“Ladies and gentlemen,” he bellowed about 6 feet from me.
+“Hey folks,” he bellowed about 6 feet from me.
 “The proper attire to wear to the Social Security office is pajamas and slippers.”